gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 Range function starting at 0
 ----------------------------------------

-.. py:function:: range(stopvalue)
+.. py:function:: range(stop_value)

-    Returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends before the ``stopvalue`` number.
+    Returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends before the ``stop_value`` number.

 | range(3) returns the numbers 0, 1, 2.
 It starts at 0.
 It goes up by 1.
 It stops before 3, at 2.